Not an American user?

 DescriptionThe Path is an unconventional psychological horror game based on the fairy tale of Little Red Riding Hood and a French grandmother's tale from the 14th century.
 Described by the developers as a game about growing up, it consists of three acts that can be played with six different girls.
 To tell its story, the game uses the first-, second- and third person perspective.
 As much of the game depends on surprise and exploration, the game's outline as described below can be considered heavy on spoilers.

-The game starts inside a house where a mother can instruct one of her six daughters (Robin, Rose, Ginger, Ruby, Carmen, and Scarlet, all aged nine to nineteen) to bring a basket with wine to grandmother's house.
-Players then control one the sisters as she walks down the path leading to the house.
+The game starts inside a house where a mother can instruct one of her six daughters (Robin, Rose, Ginger, Ruby, Carmen, and Scarlet, all aged nine to nineteen) to bring a basket with wine to their grandmother's house.
+Players then control one of the sisters as she walks down the path leading to the house.
 When players follow the road and enter the house, a chapter is completed, but rated poorly.
 To fully experience the game, the player eventually has to instruct the girls to leave the path and venture into the surrounding woods.

 While exploring the woods, the graphics fade to a dim palette, with haunting sound effects and music (composed by Jarboe, formerly with the band Swans), and graphical patterns appearing as a screen overlay.
 There are no visible or invisible borders to the endless forest.
 The girls need to find key locations (called attractions) and items they can pick up.
 Scattered around are abandoned objects that all bring about fragments of a story.
 The forest layout is randomized for each playthrough and sometimes only specific daughters can interact with an object in the environment.
-At the same time their different experiences are interwoven as they make remarks about past events.
+At the same time, their different experiences are interwoven as they make remarks about past events.

 Items bring about memories and lines of text that subtly explain the girl's history and desire to leave the path and venture into the woods.
 The real meaning behind the game is largely left to the player's imagination, but many clues for interpretation are provided.
 The game sometimes takes over control, adding a black border around the screen, but never to take over decisions for the player or to lead him into a certain action.